uwrobotics/MarsRoverHardware/Projects/Gimbal/Rev1/README.md

 ## Errata

 * 5V level shifter bypass capacitor (C19) is not next to IC, it is currently beside the voltage regulator
-* SPI1_MISO should be level shifted
+* SPI1_MISO should be level shifted since MCU pins are not 5V tolerant
 * Team logo and designer names should be added to silkscreen
 * Need fusing for ultrasonic sensors